Easy Spanish Meat Recipes – Authentic and Flavorful

 My Personal Connection to Spanish Meat Dishes

-Environmental Concerns & Sustainability
+Environmental Concerns and Sustainability

 With the way pork production has grown in Spain, it’s no surprise it’s started raising a few environmental red flags.
-There’s just so much of it now—more pigs than people, literally.
+There’s just so much of it now, more pigs than people, literally.

 And while the country is putting money into animal welfare and trying to make farming more sustainable, it’s still a tricky balance.
 Tradition runs deep here, but so does the pressure to keep up with demand.

 That said, they are taking steps in the right direction.
-In 2023, Spain rolled out a new set of rules—Royal Decree 159/2023—meant to tighten up things like emissions, animal space, and how pigs are treated.
-They're even pushing to reduce the overuse of antibiotics, which is a big deal.
+In 2023, Spain introduced a new set of rules, Royal Decree 159/2023, meant to improve things like emissions, animal space, and how pigs are treated.

-Popular Spanish Meat Recipes You Need to Try
+Traditional Spanish Meat Recipes

 • Rabo de Toro – Slow-cooked oxtail stew until the meat falls off the bone.
 Deep, rich, and perfect with red wine.